Aamir7061/Student-Study-Data/README.md

 Data cleaning and preprocessing to ensure quality and accuracy.

 ## Model Development:-
 Utilized a linear regression model to predict student grades based on study hours.
-Key steps include:

 ## Splitting the dataset into training and testing sets.
 Training the linear regression model on the training set.